quietsy/advanced-configurations/docs/hardcoded-dns.md

 ### Alias

-Navigate to Firewall > Aliases and create the following alias:
+Navigate to Firewall > Aliases and create the following aliases:

 ```
 Name: NAT_Ports